Eminsmsk/Eminsmsk/README.md

 - 👋 Hi, I’m @Eminsmsk
-- 👀 I’m interested in ML/DL and WEB/Mobile Development technologies.
+- 👀 I’m interested in WEB/Mobile Development technologies.
-- 🌱 I'm currently a 4th-grade computer engineering student.
+- 🌱 I'm currently a new graduate software engineer.
 - 📫 How to reach me eminsimsek1911@hotmail.com